cocos/cocos-docs/en/getting-started/first-game/advance.md

 # Advanced: Add Light, Shadow and Skeleton Animation

-In this section, we will introduce to you how to use third-part assets such as animation, etc to complete the prototype we made in [Quick Start: Make Your First 3D Game](index.md)
+In this section, we will show you how to use third-part assets such as animation, etc to complete the game prototype we have made in [Quick Start: Make Your First 3D Game](index.md)

 ## Lighting and Shadows

 Lighting and shadows are important rendering features that describe the game.
-With light sources and shadows, we can simulate a more realistic game world, providing better immersion and immersion.
+With light sources and shadows, we can simulate a more realistic game world, providing better immersion and empathy.

 Next, we add a simple shadow to the character.